Jasmineeds/iss-tracker-flask/README.md

 - `iss_tracker.py`: Reads the XML file and prints summary statistics of the input file.
 - `test_iss_tracker.py`: Tests for functions in the main script.
 - `Dockerfile`: Docker configuration file for containerization.
+- `docker-compose.yml`: Configuration file that defines and runs multi-container Docker applications, including the Flask API and Redis service.
 - `requirements.txt`: List of Python dependencies.

 ## Data Source